 LAB MEDIA: To be provided by Authors: Authors: can you provide an image of cells with enough CPE to be shown here?
 TEXT: If 80% detachment not observed, incubate flasks additional 24 h

-When the cytopathic effect is complete, decant the cell culture supernatants [1] and collect the cellular debris from each culture by centrifugation [2-TXT].
+When the cytopathic effect is complete, decant the cell culture supernatants, place the supernatant into a 15-millimeter tube [1] and collect the cellular debris from each culture by centrifugation [2-TXT].

-Talent decanting supernatant
+Talent decanting supernatant and adding it in a 15_millimeter tube.

 Talent placing tube(s) into centrifuge TEXT: 10 min, 300 x g, RT